Rsullivan00/jsterm-extension/README.md

+# jsterm-extension
+Building a personal website using Clark Duvall's jsterm project.
+You can find the original repo at https://github.com/clarkduvall/jsterm.

 # jsterm
 jsterm is a terminal simulator that uses a JSON filesystem.
 To see it in use, check out [clarkduvall.com](http://clarkduvall.com).